 Last week I started at the Dutch Railways in Bob Huisman’s group on Maintenance Research and Development as a scientific advisor, for one day a week.
 My aim is to support and further increase the exchange of knowledge and experience between Dutch Railways and Delft University of Technology.
-I aim to contribute new scientific developments in the area of algorithm design to this practical scheduling problem, but also to learn about important research questions regarding real-life problems.
+I aim to contribute new scientific developments in the area of algorithm design and artificial intelligence to this practical scheduling problem, but also to learn about important research questions regarding real-life problems.
 Concretely, I’m advising master and PhD students doing an internship with NS on the development of algorithms for shunting and service/maintenance logistics.
 The research group at NS consists of an inspired bunch of master students, PhD students and some tenure staff, all with strong ties to Utrecht, Erasmus, Eindhoven, Twente, or, of course, Delft University.
 I immediately felt at home.

 These first two days consisted mainly of reading, listening, and learning.
 My expectations were more than just confirmed: this practical problem is significantly more complex than my typical benchmark problem.
 In fact this shunting problem can be seen as a combination of five (!) more basic/general problems such as matching, flow shop, path finding, etc..
 In addition there are many “dirty details” (exceptions, security-related conditions, etc.), real data is incomplete, the realised situation may actually be different from the problem input, and using all of this effectively will require a significant change in the organisation.
 I like a good challenge!